devsaurus/hass-smartbox/README.md

 1. Add this repository to your custom repositories
 1. Search for and install "Smartbox" in HACS.
 1. Restart Home Assistant.
-1. In the Home Assistant UI go to "Configuration" -> "Integrations" click "+" and search for "Smartbox"

 ### Manually Copy Files